Edgecoin Price Hits $1.00 on Top Exchanges (EDGT)

 Edgecoin Profile

 Edgecoin launched on November 12th, 2020.
 Edgecoin’s total supply is 1,000,000,000 tokens and its circulating supply is 210,000,000 tokens.
-Edgecoin’s official website is www.edgecoinbank.com.
 The Reddit community for Edgecoin is https://reddit.com/r/edgecoinbank/.
 Edgecoin’s official Twitter account is @ebankofficial and its Facebook page is accessible here.
+The official website for Edgecoin is www.edgecoinbank.com.

-It is usually not possible to buy alternative cryptocurrencies such as Edgecoin directly using U.S. dollars.
-Investors seeking to acquire Edgecoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Edgecoin using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Edgecoin directly using US dollars.
+Investors seeking to trade Edgecoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Edgecoin using one of the exchanges listed above.

 Receive News & Updates for Edgecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Edgecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.